At Loreto we teach a broad and balanced curriculum, offering challenges appropriate to the age and ability of each individual child.

 Up-to-date resources enhance the learning of all students from Reception to Year 7.

 Middle school students have access to the IT suit for research, printing and project creation.
 With at least one complete computer system in each class and interactive whiteboards throughout the school, the IT experience is accessible to all students.
+Year 7 children have access to programs outside of school, this includes email through the Microsoft Office 365 platform.

 History and Geography